radishmouse/griffin-powermate-driver/README.md

 * `powermate.service` - starts the `powermate.sh` script as a user service.
 * `99-powermate.rules` - a udev rule that starts the `powermate.service` when the Powermate is plugged in.

 I developed and tested this on Arch Linux with the Wayland display server.
-It should work with Xorg, using xdotool instead of dotool.

 ### What if I'm not using Wayland?